Toonkit/Website/README.md

 # Toontown: Corporate Clash Technical Issues FAQ

-Read this before posting about your issue in the `#technology`.
+Read this before posting about your issue in `#technology`.
 The purpose of this document is to provide a central hub for common issues relating to Toontown: Corporate Clash, and how to solve them.
 To submit a solution, please create a [pull request](https://github.com/Palmidence/Toontown/pulls) by editing the appropriate text with a description of how to fix the issue.

 You may submit both questions and issues: for **gameplay-related issues**, please make sure that the issue is reproducable by other users before submitting a solution, and that it isn't too obscure.